 Jurisdictions where the tax capacity of electric generating property is greater than 4% of the jurisdiction's total tax capacity would receive an initial aid amount equal to the reduction in tax capacity resulting from the unit/units being retired multiplied by the local jurisdiction's tax rate in the year prior to the retirement.
 Each subsequent year the aid amount would decrease by 5% of the initial aid until it is below \$5,000 at which point the aid would be zero.
-Jurisdictions with plants retirements after 2022 would also stop receiving aid when their current total net capacity becomes larger than 90% of their tax capacity before the retirement multiplied by the state's tax capacity growth ratio.
+Jurisdictions would also stop receiving aid when their current total net capacity becomes larger than 90% of their tax capacity before the retirement multiplied by the state's tax capacity growth ratio.
+First year aid payments would be certified in the same year they are paid.